-All along the academic career, frequently it will be required to write an essay.
-You may work on essay for class or write them for college admissions.
+All along with the academic career, frequently, it will be required to write an essay.
+You may work on an essay for a class or write them for college admissions.
 This article is focused on the essay writing help and revision process for every type of essay.

-It could be done by going online, visiting the library or making research in academic database.
+It could be done by going online, visiting the library, or doing research in an academic database.
 Also, the reading of newspapers may help.
 Asking a reference librarian is greeted.

 - Sources acceptability requirements must be well-known